jaho1986/InterviewQuestions/Microservices.md

 # Microservices

-Microservices are a software develpment technique - a variant of the Sowftware Develpment Architecture (SOA) architectural style - that structures an application as a collection of loosely coupled services.
+Microservices are a software develpment technique - a variant of the Service-Oriented Architecture (SOA) architectural style - that structures an application as a collection of loosely coupled services.

 In a microservices architecture, services are fine grained.